sihayah/best-ever-book-search/README.md

 ## Usage

-From the hamburger menu at the top of the screen select, sign-up to create a user.
+From the hamburger menu at the top of the screen, select sign-up to create a user.

 <img src='./client/public/readmeimgs/ui1.png' width= 50%>